lcorcodilos/RecipeRepo/_posts/2021-07-29-pizza-dough.md

 {% include image.html url='assets/images/pizza/dough_mixer.jpg' description='Dough just after combination of ingredients.' %}

 {:start="2"}
 2. Just after it's combined, it should be a bit sticky but not super wet.
 Let the dough sit for 15 minutes in the covered bowl.
-After 15 minutes, split it into three to four pieces depending on your desired pie size (I weigh them but up to you).
+After 15 minutes, split it in three to four pieces depending on your desired pie size (I weigh them but up to you).
     - If the dough is initially too wet, add some flour and knead it in.
-    - If the dough is a bit dry, just leave it as is (dont add water).
+    - If the dough is a bit dry, just leave it as is unless you're using a stand mixer - it can be hard to incorporate more water by hand after the initial mixing.

 {% include image.html url='assets/images/pizza/many_doughs.jpg' description='Separated doughs.
 To show the difference in texture and shape, the top two rows are unkneaded and the bottom row is kneaded.' %}

 {:start="3"}
 3. Put a little flour on a wooden cutting board and knead the three doughs one at a time.
 You only want enough flour to keep them from being sticky but they should feel a bit tacky.
 Depending on how the 15 minute rise goes, they will probably be pretty soft and stretchy.
 As you knead them, they will become tougher and have a "ripped" texture.
 Again, they will stay tacky and that's fine.
     - The idea is that you are constantly forming and breaking the gluten strands which creates a more complex (and strong) molecular structure that can hold onto air better.
 Thus it's easy to under-knead but hard to over-knead.
-You can look up the "window pane test" if you want another indicator for when you're done.

 {% include image.html url='assets/images/pizza/kneading.gif' description='Kneading technique if you *knead* one.' %}